Möckern: Modern period

 A series of heavy clashes between allied Prusso-Russian troops and the Napoleonic French army south of Möckern ended in defeat for the French on April 5, 1813.
 This became the prelude to the war of liberation against Napoleon and is known as the Battle of Möckern.

 After Prussia's final victory, the kingdom re-organized the district administration.
 This brought Möckern into the newly formed Jerichower Land district, with Burg as the urban district.
-The town had previously been a farming town with breweries and open air markets, but infrastructure began to develop with saw mills, a steam mill and a starch factory, spurred by the opening of a rail line in 1892 between Magdeburg and Loburg.
+The town had previously been a farming town with breweries and open air markets, but infrastructure began to develop with sawmills, a steam mill and a starch factory, spurred by the 1892 opening of a railway line between Magdeburg and Loburg.
 In 1895, the former town hall was replaced by a three-story Renaissance-style building.
+In 1899, the Seventh-day Adventist Church founded the Friedensau Adventist University and the surrounding village near the town.
 At the end of the 19th century, Möckern had more than 1,700 inhabitants.

-Modern times
+20th century

 The relative prosperity of the town was reflected in the private construction that began in the second half of the 19th century and continued till the beginning of World War I. A row of new streets was built in the western part of town, some with Jugendstil houses.

+During World War II, from 1939 to 1945, Altengrabow (now part of Möckern) was the location of the Stalag XI-A prisoner-of-war camp, in which Polish, French, Belgian, Dutch, British, American, Soviet and other Allied POWs were held.
+In April 1941, the Stalag 341 POW camp was established in Altengrabow, which was eventually relocated to Slutsk in September 1941.
 On May 5, 1945 Möckern was occupied by the Red Army, taking the lives of 42 residents.

 After the end of World War II the Soviet occupying forces instituted a land reform, confiscating land held by nobility.
 The Hagen family lost the Möckern castle and a branch of the State Archives Magdeburg was installed there.
 Territorial reform in 1952 placed Möckern first in the Loburg urban district and later back in the Burg district.
 In 1964, Möckern had a population of 2,904.

 In the 1960s, a large poultry factory was established, among the largest of its kind in East Germany.
-After the German reunification, the plant was taken over by a corporate group, securing 400 jobs for the town.
+After German reunification, the plant was taken over by a corporate group, securing 400 jobs for the town.
 Another major employer manufactures laminate flooring which is sold throughout Europe.
-The former castle owners, the Hagens, also prospered and in 1991, they returned to Möckern and re-purchased parts of their former property.
+The former castle owners, the Hagens, also prospered and, in 1991, they returned to Möckern and re-purchased parts of their former property.
 The castle, which remained town property, became Möckern's elementary school in 1998, after the state archives moved out.
 In 2005, despite significant local protest, a remote facility for mentally incompetent criminals was established on a 12 acre former army base in the Lochow section of town.